 Start Composting Your Kitchen Scraps & Yard Waste

 Instead of spending money on expensive (and harmful) fertilizers for your garden, start collecting your kitchen scraps and yard waste and compost them!
-Compost bins are fairly affordable, and if you’re crafty, you can even build your own out of scrap wood or pallets.
+This is a great way to use your grass clippings and other organic matter to make garden soil nice and rice.
+A compost bin is fairly affordable, and if you’re crafty, you can even build your own with a little effort out of scrap wood or pallets.
 Compost is a natural additive to your garden that will give you big results.
 And best of all, you’re keeping all sorts of stuff out of a landfill.

 Grab A Bag of Coffee Grounds From Your Local Shop

 Another natural garden additive, coffee grounds can work as mulch, fertilizer, and a natural pesticide.
 So before you go out and spend a bunch of money on big bags of stuff at the local garden store, stop at your local coffee shop and see if you can take their used coffee grounds off their hands!
 Most shops will give it away for free and grinds are especially good for acid-loving plants.
 Here is a detailed list of resourceful ways to use coffee grounds in your garden.

 If you’re just getting started with gardening, it is inevitable that you’ll have to invest in gardening tools.
 But instead of picking up some cheap plastic garden tools, consider the long-term benefit you’ll get out of investing in a set of high-quality tools.

 And before you go invest in those high-quality tools, take a look at your local Goodwill or Facebook Marketplace to see if others are selling gardening tools second hand.
 Oftentimes you can find some high-quality stuff for incredibly low prices.